jeodell/saxfwd-community-time-bank/README.md

 - User registration and authentication
 - Service listing and management
+- Service request and fulfillment system
 - Time bank ledger for tracking hours
-- Service request and fulfillment system
-- User profiles with history and info
+- User account page with history and settings

 ## Setup